Welcome to Peach Season.

 Absolutely!
 All of our products are 100% guaranteed.
 This is because we’re so confident that you’ll love our fruit!

 Of course, growing anything can be challenging.
 So if we’ve missed the mark and you aren’t completely satisfied with your purchase, please let us know!
-Simply email us at info@tree-ripe.com and we can arrange for replacement product or a refund.
+Simply email us at [email protected] and we can arrange for replacement product or a refund.

 While it may not seem full, your fruit is packed to protect the fruit while it’s transported to you.
 For this reason, we normally pack our fruit in oversized boxes.
 However, we guarantee you are getting the amount of fruit you paid for!

-If you have any concerns about how much fruit you received, or feel that you did not receive the correct amount, please let us know through our contact form or via email at info@tree-ripe.com.
+If you have any concerns about how much fruit you received, or feel that you did not receive the correct amount, please let us know through our contact form or via email at [email protected].